electron/debian-sysroot-image-creator/README.md

 ## Uploading Sysroots

-To upload sysroots to the azure bucket after they've been generated, run:
+To upload sysroots to the Azure storage container after they've been generated, run:

 ```console
 ./build/linux/sysroot_scripts/build_and_upload.py --build